 Differentiation is embedded in our curriculum and practice and lessons can be differentiated up to 5 ways.
-Teachers also meet children's needs through effective questioning and appropriate adaptations to the learning environment.
+Teacher's also meet children's needs through effective questioning and appropriate adaptations to the learning environment.
 Our curriculum is designed to build on previous knowledge and develop skills and understanding.
 Lessons have clear learning objectives which are shared with the children.
 There are high levels of pupil engagement and involvement in their learning.

+All our teachers are clear on the expectations of Wave 1 provision and this is monitored regularly by the leadership team.
 Children receive personal feedback with next steps for their learning.
-When necessary children follow specific programmes, to accelerate learning or meet their learning needs.
+When necessary children follow specific programmes such as SNAP Maths, Phonological Awareness and daily reading, to accelerate learning or meet their learning needs.
 Additional adult support is provided in classrooms and this is deployed effectively to meet the needs of the children.